eksen1907/searchNationality/README.md

 ## Usage

 Run the script from the command line.
-You will be prompted to enter a name and a country ID (e.g., 'TR' for Turkey):
+You will be prompted to enter a name and a country ID (e.g., 'US' for United States):

-pip install -r requirements.txt
+python guess_nationality.py

+Follow the prompts to input the name and country ID.

 ## Authors